yhan/feedback/lokad-interview-whiteboard.md

    1. Long polling
    1. Web socket
    1. Server sent event

+   *what kind of time window exigence encourge us to use one or another?*

 1. When you send run command to your write API.
 What's next?
    - Write API give (REST) resource, give chance for UI to poll?
    - Command executing extremly fast (<1s), status feedback directly?

 1. API design.
    Something like: https://api.projects.lokad/projects/{project-id}/run OR https://api.projects.lokad/run-project (with query parameter OR with payload including project id) ?